-Whether you’re planning a city break, a visit to relatives or a beach holiday having the lowdown on travelling by air with a wheelchair can make your journey run much more smoothly, here are our top tips.
+I’m David Smith and I am Paralympic Champion in Boccia.
+I do a lot of travelling in my Quickie Jive M!
+Whether you’re planning a city break, a visit to relatives or a beach holiday having the lowdown on travelling by air with a wheelchair can make your journey run much more smoothly, here are my top tips.

 If you are going to travel with your wheelchair, make your reservation in plenty of time and call the airline directly to explain all of your requirements with regard to: